AdityaUdayHota/AdityaUdayHota-25BCE11176/README.md

 ## Steps to use
 - The project can be acquired from the Github website.
 - It should be run using Python in the computer.
+## Instructions for testing
+- For a mock-up , use integers in the place of inputs.
+- Enter them using enter-record function.
+- Then , view it using view-record function.
+- then, delete it using delete-record function.
+- Finally, if your entered value is deleted , then the program is functioning properly.